Are These Symptoms Normal for Depression in the Elderly or It Was Something Else?

 Progress Against Hepatitis C, a Sneaky Virus

 The new drugs, sofosbuvir (Sovaldi) and simeprevir (Olysio), are each approved for use with interferon and ribavirin for treatment of genotype 1 infection.
-Sovaldi already can be used without injected interferon to treat people infected with genotypes … Read more on Times (blog)
+Sovaldi already can be used without injected interferon to treat people infected with genotypes … Read more on New York Times (blog)

 How a College Roommate Can Affect Your Child